Community Detection and Stochastic Block Models: Abstract

 \section{Abstract}

-The stochastic block model (SBM) is a random graph model with planted clusters.
-It is widely employed as a canonical model to study clustering and community detection, and provides generally a fertile ground to study the statistical and computational tradeoffs that arise in network and data sciences.
+The stochastic block model (SBM) is a random graph model with different group of vertices connecting differently.
+It is widely employed as a canonical model to study clustering and community detection, and provides a fertile ground to study the information-theoretic and computational tradeoffs that arise in combinatorial statistics and more generally data science.

-This note surveys the recent developments that establish the fundamental limits for community detection in the SBM, both with respect to information-theoretic and computational thresholds, and for various recovery requirements such as exact, partial and weak recovery (a.k.a., detection).
-The main results discussed are the phase transitions for exact recovery at the Chernoff-Hellinger threshold, the phase transition for weak recovery at the Kesten-Stigum threshold, the optimal distortion-SNR tradeoff for partial recovery, the learning of the SBM parameters and the gap between information-theoretic and computational thresholds.
+This monograph surveys the recent developments that establish the fundamental limits for community detection in the SBM, both with respect to information-theoretic and computational tradeoffs, and for various recovery requirements such as exact, partial and weak recovery.
+The main results discussed are the phase transitions for exact recovery at the Chernoff-Hellinger threshold, the phase transition for weak recovery at the Kesten-Stigum threshold, the optimal SNR-mutual information tradeoff for partial recovery, and the gap between information-theoretic and computational thresholds.

-The note also covers some of the algorithms developed in the quest of achieving the limits, in particular two-round algorithms via graph-splitting, semi-definite programming, linearized belief propagation, classical and nonbacktracking spectral methods.
-A few open problems are also discussed.
+The monograph gives a principled derivation of the main algorithms developed in the quest of achieving the limits, in particular two-round algorithms via graph-splitting, semi-definite programming, (linearized) belief propagation, classical/nonbacktracking spectral methods and graph powering.
+Extensions to other block models, such as geometric block models, and a few open problems are also discussed.